 Throughout the COVID-19 crisis we have remained in regular contact with our partners, who continue to struggle with the impact that the loss of tourism and donor income has had on their work.
 Across the continent, they have had to cut their budgets, reducing staffing and salaries, prioritising law enforcement, and postponing development projects.

-Maintaining our support towards salaries and operating costs of our project partners has been our immediate priority, and funds raised through Tusk’s Crisis Appeal, the Virtual Lewa Safari Marathon, and more recently Ride 4 Rangers and the Wildlife Ranger Challenge are providing a meaningful lifeline to the men and women working on the frontline of conservation.
+Maintaining our support towards salaries and operating costs of our project partners has been our immediate priority, and funds raised through Tusk’s Crisis Appeal to date, the Virtual Lewa Safari Marathon, and more recently Ride 4 Rangers and the Wildlife Ranger Challenge are providing a meaningful lifeline to the men and women working on the frontline of conservation.

 Nevertheless, with little chance of local economies or tourism recovering for a long time, Tusk’s partners are expecting 2021 to be the hardest year yet.
 Furthermore, it is all the more regrettable that many community and education activities remain on hold, as local communities are no longer receiving their share of tourism income, and people are losing their jobs and livelihoods.
 The restrictions have prevented engagement between conservationists and communities, compromising hard-won trust with local people.